olizyusuf/olizyusuf.github.io/portofolio.md

 permalink: /portofolio/
 ---

-My Portofolio.

-## IT Field Engineer Point Of Sales and Auto ID.
+## IT Field Engineer.

-Responsible for supporting the company's KDS client at all levels as part of a IT Support.
+Responsible for supporting the company's KDS client at all levels as part of a IT Field Engineer.
 Ensuring that all hardware and software is configured and installed correctly.

 Duties: